shawnphoffman/just-shillin/README.md

-# Jammed Transmissions
+# Just Shillin'

-Official website for Jammed Transmissions, a Star Wars podcast.
+Official website for the Just Shillin' podcast.